 - f) A Digital Edition may include live social media feeds, news feeds and/or video feeds.
-These will be ignored in relation to the editorial change requirements. - g) A digital edition must carry all of the ROP (not classified) advertisements (by number and advertisers) that appear in the parent edition unless agreed otherwise with the advertiser/agency. - h) You can sell advertisements for inclusion in the digital edition only. - i) If editorial or advertising renders the digital edition illegal for publication the specific advertising/editorial may be removed.
-In this instance you can ignore the relevant editorial/advertising from your calculations of changes. - j) Digital editions and their parent edition must be published on or about a common distribution date.
+These will be ignored in relation to the editorial change requirements. - g) A Digital Edition must carry all of the ROP (not classified) advertisements (by number and advertisers) that appear in the print Parent Edition unless agreed otherwise with the advertiser/agency. - h) You can sell advertisements for inclusion in the Digital Edition only.

-3. Digital Edition copies are opted in
+- i) If editorial or advertising renders the Digital Edition illegal for publication the specific advertising/editorial may be removed.
+In this instance you can ignore the relevant editorial/advertising from your calculations of changes. - j) Digital Editions and their Parent Edition must be published on or about a common distribution date.

-- a) The individual must have either specifically purchased the Digital Edition, or requested to receive/view it. - b) Free Digital Edition copies do not need a specific request if they are claimed as Membership Copies.
+Note: In cases where individual issues do not have a Parent Edition (being only published in one format/edition only), then requirements 3e, 3g and 3j above do not apply.

-4. A Digital Edition is published and available to the consumer a) You must provide ABC with free access to the digital edition for every issue.
+- 1. Prior notification of Digital Copy claims and plans are required - 2.
+Digital Copies are opted in - 3.
+Digital Copies are published and available to the consumer - 4.
+Digital Copies must meet requirements of the relevant circulation category except where varied by this section - 5.
+Reported by rate, comparing price paid with the print copy price - 6.
+Optional metrics/breakdowns can be reported

-5. Digital Edition copies must meet requirements of the relevant print category except where varied by this section
+- 1. Prior notification of Digital Copy claims and plans are required - a) Digital Copy claims must be audited by ABC Staff Auditors - b) You must register your intention to claim in advance of the publication of the issues as part of the audit is carried out during the reporting period. - c) You must provide planned distribution dates in advance and notify us of any changes. - 2.
+Digital Copies are opted in - a) The individual must have either specifically purchased the Digital Copy, or requested to receive/view it (this maybe demonstrated by active opening see section 4c(ii) below). - b) Free Digital Copies do not need a specific request if they are claimed as Membership Copies. - 3.
+Digital Copies are published and available to the consumer - a) You must provide ABC with free access to the Digital Copies. - 4.
+Digital Copies must meet requirements of the relevant circulation category except where varied by this section - a) Digital Copies can be claimed only for specified circulation categories. - b) In relation to all paid categories you must be able to demonstrate the copy has been sold and at what price. - c) If the end recipient receives the Digital Copy free, (typically in the categories Multiple Copy Subscription Sales, Controlled Free Circulation individually requested, Free Requested Delivered and Membership Copies), you need to comply with either proof of notification or proof of active opening: - i) Proof of notification - You must capture the recipient's name and email address. - You can only claim one Digital Copy per individual - You cannot claim the copy if you have provided a paid or free print copy to the same individual (where known) - You must send an email alert to the individual informing them that the issue is available for view/download.

-- a) Digital Edition copies can be claimed only for specified circulation categories depending on the sector.
-The requirements of those categories in relation to print copies apply to Digital Edition copies except as varied by this section. - b) In relation to all paid categories you must be able to demonstrate the copy has been sold and at what price. - c) If the end recipient receives the Digital Edition free, copies may be claimed via either of the following methods: - i) Notification method - You must capture their name and email address. - o You can only claim one Digital Edition copy per individual - You cannot claim the copy if you have provided a paid or free print copy to the same individual (where known). - You must send an email alert to the individual informing them that the issue is available for view/download. - You must exclude copies where the email alert generates a Hard Bounceback measured at least 24 hours after the email was sent.
-A Hard Bounceback is where an NDN (Non-Delivery-Notice) such as an SMTP 550 error or other hard bounceback error message is received. - o You must be able to provide evidence of the emails sent and Hard Bouncebacks received. - Recipients may be contacted as part of the audit process.
+- You must exclude copies where the email alert generates a Hard Bounceback measured at least 24 hours after the email was sent.
+A Hard Bounceback is where an NDN (Non-Delivery-Notice) such as an SMTP 550 error or other hard bounceback error message is received. - You must be able to provide evidence of the emails sent and Hard Bouncebacks received. - Recipients may be contacted as part of the audit process.

-ii) Actively opened method:
+ii) Proof of active opening